-David Couch, Associate Commissioner for the Kentucky Department of Education’s Office of Knowledge, Information and Data services stated "I wanted to do something that recognized an unsung hero that has gone above and beyond the call of duty in the area of education technology for many years and helped K-12 students, teachers and administrators.
+David Couch, Associate Commissioner for the Kentucky Department of Education’s Office of Education Technology services stated "I wanted to do something that recognized an unsung hero that has gone above and beyond the call of duty in the area of education technology for many years and helped K-12 students, teachers and administrators.
 Bill was that person.
 Even when he retired he kept the K-12 LISTSERV in operation.
 It is perhaps the best example of what was intended between K-12 and Higher Ed in the 1990 education reform act."

 The Kentucky Department of Education (KDE) presents the award on an annual basis.
 The notation on the award reads, “For personal dedication and outstanding service in education technology for the teachers and children of the commonwealth."

 Stilwell often said, "This award recognizes the outreach by the University and by the College faculty and staff to the K-12 community."

 to view what school districts and KDE customers said during the award webcast regarding Bill as the first recipient of the award.